rakyll/gcp-connectivitytests/README.md

 Download a JSON service account key from https://console.cloud.google.com/iam-admin/serviceaccounts.
 You need to have Travis CLI installed in order to use this command.

+Run the following command to generate the Travis CI manifest:

 ```
 $ gcp-connectivitytests -gen=travis -project=PROJECT_ID -secretkey=key.json > .travis.yml